Dking07/fivem-speed-gain-fix/README.md

 ## CONFIG

-* ### You can choose which flags will be applied through the configuration file.
+* ### You can choose which effects will be applied through the configuration file.

 ## PREVIEW